Last updated June 8th, 2023.

 7) What if I already have paid leave or paid time off?

 If you already get paid leave (vacation, paid time off, etc.) that you can use as sick time, the law does not give you any additional paid time off as long as the paid leave can be: 1) used for the same purposes and under the same conditions as sick time under the Colorado law; 2) it’s at least the same amount you would earn under the Colorado law (including the same amount to use for a public health emergency, as of the date the emergency was declared); and 3) your employer provided you with a writing distributed in advance of your actual or anticipated leave request that provides certain information about your sick leave rights and paid leave/paid time off policy.

 8) When can I begin using my sick time?

 You start earning sick time immediately and can use it as you earn or receive it.
 You may also take any additional paid sick time to which you may be entitled during a declared public health emergency immediately.

 9) Do I need a doctor’s note?

 For general earned paid sick time, your employer can only require reasonable documentation—such as a doctor’s note—after 4 or more consecutive work days of absence.
 If you received in-person or remote/telehealth services from a provider, a document from the provider indicating the sick leave was for a qualifying purpose is acceptable—it does not have to specify your illness or your family member’s illness; if you didn’t receive provider services, or couldn’t obtain a provider document in time or without added costs, you can provide your own writing that paid sick time was for a qualifying need under Colorado’s paid sick time law.
 Such writing does not have to be signed, notarized, or in any particular format.

-However, documentation is not required for public health emergency leave under the law.
+However, documentation is not required under the law for additional public health emergency leave related to a declared public health emergency.